neyona/ddrfr-boilerplate/README.md

 $ pipenv install whitenoise

-You can run python manage.py runserver and go to 127:1.0.0.8000 and open the inspector to make sure everything is working since nothing might show up on the screen, but it doesn't mean it isn't working depending on where you are in the process.
+You can run python manage.py runserver and go to 127:1.0.0.8000 and open the inspector to make sure everything is working.
+Since nothing might show up on the screen, it doesn't mean it isn't working depending on where you are in the process.

 I started the frontend file while in the virtual environment (pipenv shell) and also was able to stay in the same terminal window I had been using.
 I did not use hot reloading.